 In patients with long-term facial paralysis who are older than 55, cross-facial nerve grafts have not produced great results.
-As a result, Dr. Azizzadeh likes to utilize the hypoglossal nerve or trigeminal nerve as the neural supply for the gracilis muscle transplant (see gracilis muscle section).
-The nerve of the gracilis muscle is attached to the hypoglossal nerve in the neck.
-The hypoglossal nerve is responsible for moving the tongue muscle and by attaching a partial portion of the nerve to the transplanted gracilis muscle; the patient has the ability to move the face voluntarily by tongue thrusting.
-This advanced state of the art procedure creates a natural appearance to the face with the ability for voluntary facial movement.
+Dr. Babak Azizzadeh, a world-renowned facial plastic and reconstructive surgeon, takes an alternative approach to treat long-term facial paralysis in these patients.
+He utilizes the hypoglossal nerve or trigeminal nerve as the neural supply for the gracilis muscle transplant (see gracilis muscle section).
+The nerve of the gracilis muscle is attached to the hypoglossal nerve in the neck; the hypoglossal nerve is responsible for moving the tongue muscle.
+By using hypoglossal facial nerve transfer and attaching a partial portion of the nerve to the transplanted gracilis muscle, a patient can extend their tongue to voluntarily move their face.
+This state-of-the-art procedure can improve facial muscle movement in patients coping with long-term facial paralysis.
+And, it helps these patients achieve a natural facial appearance.
 (Source: Dr. B. Azizzadeh, Facial Paralysis Institute)

 Summary